Hiring managers have better odds of winning in a casino than of hiring a top performer.

 Meanwhile HR usually stands idly by, like a casino pit boss, there just to ensure no laws are broken.

 In most organizations, the hiring process violates every rule of good decision-making, leaving the outcome entirely up to chance.
-And that's why a typical recruiting process and a weekend in Las Vegas often end the same way; left feeling spent and uncertain, wondering if you could have done better.
+And that's why a typical recruiting process and a weekend at a casino often end the same way; left feeling spent and uncertain, wondering if you could have done better.

 You don't have to settle for the luck of the draw when you are hiring.
 A good decision support process would organize relevant information for the decision-maker.
 It would provide structure, gather information, identify alternatives, challenge assumptions, and consider the broader landscape in which the decision is being made.